 Photographer in me wants to explore the various angles to see this tall city.
 It would be great to click family portraits with these backdrops.

-Hong Kong Special Administrative Region is celebrating its 20th anniversary.
+The Special Administrative Region is celebrating its 20th anniversary.
 They plan to offer smart deals to all its visitors starting April 01, 2017.
-This is a good time to explore Hong Kong.
-With pre-registration, Hong Kong offers 14-day free Visa-on-arrival to Indian Nationals at the time of writing.
+This is a good time to explore the city.
+With pre-registration, it offers 14-day free Visa-on-arrival to Indian Nationals at the time of writing.
 Another incentive for Indian passport holders.

 This post has been written in association with the Hong Kong Tourism Board.
-Do check out their website for more details on Hong Kong.
+Do check out their website for more details.